top of page

 Permanent, Standby Generator Safety

 1. A licensed professional should install a permanent, standby electric generator.
-Properly connecting a standby generator into your Cooperative's system is a critical step for safe and effective use.
+Properly connecting a standby generator to your Cooperative's system is a critical step for safe and effective use.

 2. Have a qualified electrician install a transfer switch.
 The transfer switch breaks the path of electricity between your Cooperative's power lines and your main electrical panel.
-This is the best way to protect you, your neighbors and your Cooperative's linemen from 'back feed.'
+This is the best way to protect you, your neighbors, and your Cooperative's linemen from 'backfeed.'
 Back feed occurs when an improperly connected generator begins feeding electricity "back" through the power lines.
-It is your responsibility to take necessary steps to prevent the injury of anyone near lines, especially nearby line crews working to restore power.
+It is your responsibility to take the necessary steps to prevent the injury of anyone near the lines, especially nearby line crews working to restore power.

 3. According to your Cooperative's Tariff 19.4, Standby Generators, "No other source of supply of electricity shall be introduced or used by any member-owners in conjunction with electric service supplied by the Cooperative without prior approval of the Cooperative.
 If standby facilities are to be employed, a single-change-over switch or relay of adequate capacity shall be provided and so connected that the Cooperative's lines cannot be energized by standby power under any conditions."